dpretet/friscv/README.md

 - Support global and software interrupts
 - Clint extension
 - In-order execution
-- Instruction & data cache
 - AXI4-lite for instruction and data bus
+- Instruction & data cache units

 The core is [compliant](./test/riscv-tests/README.md) with the official RISCV testsuite.